astroumd/lmtoy/docs/source/glossary.rst

       A coherent section of channels in frequency space.
 For **RSR** there are 6 bands, sometimes the word **board** is used as well, although the ordering of bands and boards is different. bands are ordered in frequency (by our convention).
-SLR
-      also uses this keyword, but there is currently only board=0 for SLR.
+      For
       See also **bank**

     bank
-      A set of spectrometers that cover the same IF band at the same resolution (and number of channels).
+      A set of spectrometers that cover the same *IF* band at the same resolution (and number of channels).
       There is no side-band restriction.
-For SEQUOIA we only use one bank currently.
+For SEQUOIA we only two banks currently, though both need to be in the band below 100GHz or in the band above 100GHz.
+    .
 For the MSIP 1mm receiver there are two, although they have one in USB and one in LSB.

     beam
       The footprint of one receiver horn on the sky.
-Sequioa as a 4x4 multi-beam receiver, numbered 0 through 15.
+Sequioa has a 4x4 multi-beam receiver, numbered 0 through 15.
       Not to be confused with the
       **FWHM**.
 At 115 GHz the **FWHM** is about 16", at 86 GHz about 21".
 The beam separation is 27.8" for Sequoia.
+      The word **pixel** has also been used for **beam**, but this is discouraged as this has an overloaded means in our final images.
+      See also **cell**.

       Note that for some instruments beams are also interpreted while including other simulteanously taken data in another band/polarization